🎯 Why Tuners Are the First Upgrade That Matters

 -

-Use mounting hardware that stays tight
+Use mounting hardware that won’t loosen over time

 Stability at the headstock is critical.
 Any movement here translates directly into tuning instability.

-Reliability over features
+🎯 Reliability over features

 Features like locking mechanisms or ultra-high ratios can be helpful — but only after the basics are solid.